HUMAN ECOLOGY: RIVERS 2018

 ABOUT THIS PRACTICUM

-This is a field-based practicum course for students who wish to learn about environmental issues in contemporary Japan.
-Through hands-on experience with local environmental initiatives in Tokyo and Hokkaido, Japan’s northernmost prefecture, the course will examine the complex interaction between human society and the natural world.
+This is a field-based course for students who wish to learn about environmental issues in contemporary Japan.
+Through hands-on study of local initiatives in Tokyo and Hokkaido, Japan’s northernmost prefecture, the course will examine the complex interaction between human society and the natural world.
 The focus is on rivers and how they, as part of the hydrological cycle, interact with human and non-human communities.

 The course is divided into two parts.
 The first part, which will take place in Tokyo during the spring semester, will consists of lectures, group work, and field trips in Tokyo.
 It will introduce students to environmental studies and prepare them for the field study in Hokkaido.
 The second part will take place in Hokkaido for one week and consists of field-based learning and research.

 The course is offered jointly by the Faculty of Liberal Arts (FLA) and the Graduate Program in Global Studies (GPGS).
-It is financially and administratively supported by the Sophia AIMS program (Center for Global Discovery) and the Office of Academic Affairs.
+The course is made possible due to the financial and administrative support of the Office of Academic Affairs.

 WHO CAN TAKE THIS PRACTICUM?